mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 “Right here there is no second person”: [that is,] karmic life.
 How can you be free from karmic life?
 By realization of the karmic life, you can be free from karmic life.

 But what do we mean, “realization of karmic life?”
 That is still vibration of the mind.
-You have to understand what is karmic life. [*Real*] karmic life is not the karmic life separate from this one world, Buddha’s world.
+You have to understand what karmic life is. [*Real*] karmic life is not the karmic life separate from this one world, Buddha’s world.
 But if you say “by realization of the karmic life *I* will be free from karmic life,” this is already you believe that karmic life is separate!
 So that’s why here it says [that] karmic life is exactly Buddha’s world, all sentient [beings,] whole being.
 That means the whole universe.

 If so, do we believe [there is] no karmic life?
 Yes [there] is; here is karmic life!
 Because it is very closely connected with the one world, so-called *whole being*; that’s why it exists.